Representation theory: Action

-where e is the identity element of G and g1g2 is the product in G. The requirement for associative algebras is analogous, except that associative algebras do not always have an identity element, in which case equation (1) is ignored.
-Equation (2) is an abstract expression of the associativity of matrix multiplication.
+where e is the identity element of G and g1g2 is the group product in G.

+The definition for associative algebras is analogous, except that associative algebras do not always have an identity element, in which case equation (2.1) is omitted.
+Equation (2.2) is an abstract expression of the associativity of matrix multiplication.
 This doesn't hold for the matrix commutator and also there is no identity element for the commutator.
 Hence for Lie algebras, the only requirement is that for any x1, x2 in A and v in V:

 where [x1, x2] is the Lie bracket, which generalizes the matrix commutator MN − NM.